-Specialty Plant Nutrition: We produce four principal types of specialty plant nutrition products: potassium nitrate, sodium nitrate, sodium potassium nitrate, and specialty blends.
+Specialty Plant Nutrition: We produce four main types of specialty plant nutrients: potassium nitrate, sodium nitrate, sodium potassium nitrate and specialty blends.
 Furthermore, we sell other specialty fertilizers including trading of third party products.
-All of these specialty plant nutrition products are used in either solid or liquid form mainly on high value crops such as vegetables, fruits and flowers.
+All of these specialty plant nutrients are used in either solid or liquid form mainly on high value crops such as vegetables, fruits and flowers.
 They are widely used in crops that employ modern agricultural techniques such as hydroponics, greenhousing, fertigation (where fertilizer is dissolved in water prior to irrigation) and foliar application.
-According to the type of use or application our products are marketed under the brands: UltrasolTM (fertigation), QropTM (open field application), SpeedfolTM (foliar application), and AllganicTM (organic farming).
-Specialty plant nutrition has certain advantages over commodity fertilizers, such as rapid and effective absorption (without requiring nitrification), superior water solubility, increased soil pH (which reduces soil acidity) and low chloride content.
+According to the type of use or application our products are primarily marketed under the following brands: UltrasolTM (fertigation), QropTM (open field application), SpeedfolTM (foliar application) and AllganicTM (organic farming).
+Specialty plant nutrients have certain advantages over commodity fertilizers, such as rapid and effective absorption (without requiring nitrification), superior water solubility, increased soil pH (which reduces soil acidity) and low chloride content.
 One of the most important products in this business line is potassium nitrate, which is available in crystalline and prill form, allowing for multiple application methods.
 Crystalline potassium nitrate products are ideal for application by fertigation and foliar sprays, and potassium nitrate prills are suitable for soil applications.

-The needs of more sophisticated customers are leading the industry to provide solutions rather than individual products.
-The advantages of our products, plus customized specialty blends that meet specific needs along with agronomic service provided, allow us to create plant nutrition solutions that add value to crops through higher yields and better quality production.
+The needs of more sophisticated customers are causing the industry to provide solutions rather than individual products.
+The advantages of our products, plus customized specialty blends that meet specific needs along with the agronomic service provided, allow us to create plant nutrition solutions that add value to crops through higher yields and better quality production.
 Because our products are derived from natural nitrate compounds or natural potassium brines, they have certain advantages over synthetically produced fertilizers, including the presence of certain beneficial trace elements, which makes them more attractive to customers who prefer products of natural origin.
-As a result, specialty plant nutrition products are sold at a premium price compared to other commodity fertilizers.
+As a result, specialty plant nutrients are sold at a premium price compared to commodity fertilizers.

-Iodine and its derivatives: We believe that we are the world's leading producer of iodine and iodine derivatives, which are used in a wide range of medical, pharmaceutical, agricultural and industrial applications, including x-ray contrast media, polarizing films for LCD, antiseptics, biocides and disinfectants, in the synthesis of pharmaceuticals, herbicides, electronics, pigments, and dye components.
+Iodine and its Derivatives: We believe that we are the world's leading producer of iodine and iodine derivatives, which are used in a wide range of medical, pharmaceutical, agricultural and industrial applications, including x-ray contrast media, polarizing films for LCD, antiseptics, biocides and disinfectants, in the synthesis of pharmaceuticals, herbicides, electronics, pigments and dye components.
+We market iodine using the brand QIodineTM.

-Lithium and its derivatives: We are a leading producer of lithium carbonate and lithium hydroxide, products which are used in a variety of applications, including electrochemical materials for batteries, frits for the ceramic and enamel industries, heat-resistant glass (ceramic glass), primary aluminum smelting process, air conditioning chemicals, lubricating greases, continuous casting powder for steel extrusion, and pharmaceuticals among others.
-Lithium carbonate and lithium hydroxide are also basic lithium chemicals used to produce a wide range of lithium derivatives.
+Lithium and its Derivatives: We are a leading producer of lithium carbonate, which is used in a variety of applications, including electrochemical materials for batteries, frits for the ceramic and enamel industries, heat-resistant glass (ceramic glass), air conditioning chemicals, continuous casting powder for steel extrusion, primary aluminum smelting process, pharmaceuticals and lithium derivatives.
+We are also a leading supplier of lithium hydroxide, which is primarily used as an input for the lubricating greases industry and for certain cathodes for batteries.
+We market lithium using the following brands: OLithiumCarbonateTM, OLithiumHydroxideTM and OLubelithTM.

 Potassium: We produce potassium chloride and potassium sulfate from brines extracted from the Salar de Atacama.
-Potassium chloride is a commodity fertilizer used to fertilize a variety of crops including corn, rice, sugar, soybean, and wheat.
+Potassium chloride is a commodity fertilizer used to fertilize a variety of crops including corn, rice, sugar, soybean and wheat.
 Potassium sulfate is a specialty fertilizer used mainly in crops such as vegetables, fruits and industrial crops.
+We market potassium chloride using the brand QropTM.